pytorch/ignite/README.rst

 User feedback
 =============

-We have created a form for ["user feedback"](https://github.com/pytorch/ignite/issues/new/choose).
+We have created a form for `"user feedback" <https://github.com/pytorch/ignite/issues/new/choose>`_.
-We appreciate any type of feedback and this is how we would like to see our community.
+We appreciate any type of feedback and this is how we would like to see our community:

 - If you like the project and want to say thanks, this the right place.